michaelpanco/taskManager_api/README.md

 -   Go to your project directory and create .env and copy the content of the .env.sample to your created .env file
--   Your .env file should have a valid database credentials to be able to connect to your database, otherwise the system will not able to run properly
+-   Your .env file should have a valid database credentials to be able to connect to your database, otherwise the system will not run properly
 -   Run `npm install` to install all NodeJS dependencies
 -   Run `npm run migration:run` to create all the database tables needed for this project